mailgun/documentation/source/api-domains.rst

      PUT /domains/<domain>/verify

 Verifies and returns a single domain, including credentials and DNS records.
-If the domain is successfully verified the message should be the following:
+If the domain is successfully verified the domain's state will be 'active'.
-*Domain DNS records have been updated*.
 For more information on verifying domains, visit the Mailgun `User Manual`_.

 .. _User Manual: https://documentation.mailgun.com/en/latest/user_manual.html#verifying-your-domain